Redbone (band): History

-Born in Coalinga, California, near Fresno, brothers Patrick (bass and vocals) and Candido "Lolly" Vasquez-Vegas (guitar and vocals) moved to Los Angeles in 1959 and played for ten years in clubs under the name of Pat and Lolly Vegas.
-Pat won Coca-Cola's first singing competition in 1958 at age 17.
-He also won a recording contract, which he put off to move to Los Angeles with Lolly.
-They performed at local clubs on Hollywood and Sunset Boulevard (such as Gazzari's) while writing and playing on records by Tina Turner, Sonny & Cher, James Brown, Little Richard, and Elvis, among other artists.
+Brothers Patrick “Pat” Vegas (bass, vocals) and Candido "Lolly" Vasquez-Vegas (guitar, vocals) were born in Coalinga, California, near Fresno.
+In 1959, they moved to Los Angeles, where they spent a decade performing in clubs as Pat and Lolly Vegas.
+During this period, they performed in local clubs on Hollywood and Sunset Boulevard, including Gazzari's, while also writing and playing on records for various artists including Tina Turner, Sonny & Cher, James Brown, The Ventures, Little Richard, and Elvis.

-The word "redbone" is a Louisiana term for a mixed-race person, which the band adopted to signify their mixed ancestry.
-The Vasquez-Vegas brothers were of Yaqui, Shoshone, and Mexican heritage.
-The band often alluded to Cajun and New Orleans culture in their lyrics and performing style.
-The brothers began by performing and recording surf music as the Vegas Brothers, "because their agent told them that the world was not yet ready to embrace a duo of Mexican musicians playing surfing music".
-First as the Vegas Brothers, then later as the Crazy Cajun Cakewalk Band, Pat and Lolly performed throughout the 1960s at venues on the Sunset Strip.
+Pat Vegas had earlier won Coca-Cola's first singing competition in 1958 at age 17, earning a recording contract, which he postponed in order to move to Los Angeles with his brother Lolly.

-Before forming Redbone, Pat and Lolly released an album in October 1965 entitled Pat & Lolly Vegas at the Haunted House (Mercury MG 21059/SR 61059).
+In the early 1960s, the duo performed under several names, including the Vegas Brothers and the Crazy Cajun Cakewalk Band.
+Moreover, before forming Redbone, Pat and Lolly Released an album in October 1965 entitled Pat & Lolly Vegas at the Haunted House (Mercury MG 21059/SR 61059).
 Of the twelve songs on the album, six were originals by the Vasquez-Vegas brothers which earned them some early success.
 Pat and Lolly also appeared on the mid-'60s hit show Shindig! repeatedly, becoming regular performers.
 They also released several singles from 1961 to the mid-1960s, one titled "Robot Walk" / "Don't You Remember" (Apogee Records A-101), helping to make a name for themselves in their early years.

 In 1967, P.J.
-Proby recorded his only Top-30 hit, "Niki Hoeky", written by Jim Ford, Lolly Vegas, and Pat Vegas.
-The next year, Bobbie Gentry performed the Cajun-influenced song on The Smothers Brothers Comedy Hour and included it on her smash-hit album, Ode to Billie Joe.
-Pat Vegas also wrote songs for names like Aretha Franklin amongst others.
+Proby recorded "Niki Hoeky", which was co-written by Jim Ford, Lolly Vegas, and Pat Vegas.
+This song became his only Top 30 hit.
+The following year, Bobbie Gentry performed the Cajun-influenced song on The Smothers Brothers Comedy Hour and included it on her smash-hit album, Ode to Billie Joe.
+Pat Vegas also wrote songs for other artists such as Aretha Franklin.

 According to Pat Vegas, Jimi Hendrix inspired the musicians to form an all-Native American rock group.
 They signed as 'Redbone' to Epic Records in 1969.
 The band consisted of Pat Vegas, Lolly Vegas, Peter DePoe (Siletz) and Robert Anthony Avila, a Yaqui-Mexican American, better known by his stage name Tony Bellamy.
-Their debut album Redbone was released in 1970.
+Their debut album Redbone was released in 1970.They made the Billboard Hot 100 in the spring of 1974 with "Come and Get Your Love".
+The single was certified gold, selling over a million copies.
+With this achievement Redbone became the first Native American band to have such success, with the song reaching number 5.